At Home After Pneumonia

 Let your doctor know if your symptoms have not resolved when you finish your antibiotics.

-You should have a follow-up appointment with your doctor about one week after leaving the hospital to make sure your pneumonia is gone.
-This is an excellent time to bring up concerns and take care of complications before they become serious.
+Follow up.
+If you were hospitalized, you should have a follow-up appointment with your doctor about one week after discharge to ensure your pneumonia is gone.
+This is an excellent time to bring up concerns and any problems you may still have.

 Complications